 Because agencies have to keep driving for new clients even when their existing staff are booked solid, often they end up with extra projects for which they simply don’t have arms and legs.
 That’s where a seasoned agency pro like myself can assist by serving as a seamless part of the agency’s team and helping with any communications projects the agency needs completed.

-This gives me the experience of working with agency people, whom I adore – but also allows me to set the pace and hours by taking on only the number of projects that are the right fit for me as a solopreneur, mom and soon part-time homeschool teacher.
+This gives me the experience of working with agency people, whom I adore – but also allows me to set the pace and hours by taking on only the number of projects that are the right fit for me as a solopreneur, mom and occasionally part-time homeschool teacher (thanks, Covid).

 Have I truly figured out a way to work with marketing communications agencies doing work that I love, yet still keep balance, flexibility and freedom in my life?
 It’s like the career version of the holy grail.